PayString/rfcs/src/spec/payid-easy-checkout.md

 of this specification, includes the PayID Easy Checkout URL representing a resource on the wallet which can be used to complete a payment.

-Payment receivers who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout URL.
-PayID servers that wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.
+Recipients who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery Server to obtain a PayID Easy Checkout URL.
+PayID Discovery Servers that wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in the [JRD section](#payid-easy-checkout-jrds) of this paper in all PayID Easy Checkout Discovery responses.

-Payment receivers SHOULD implement fallback measures to complete a checkout flow if a user's wallet does not support PayID Easy Checkout.
+Recipients SHOULD implement fallback measures to complete a checkout flow if a payer's wallet does not support PayID Easy Checkout.

-The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout URL.
+The following steps describe how a PayID Easy Checkout Client can query a PayID Discovery Server to obtain a PayID Easy Checkout URL.

 ### Step 1: Assemble PayID Easy Checkout Discovery URL
 The process of assembling a PayID Discovery URL is defined in section 4.1.1 of [PAYID-DISCOVERY][], and is